nzilberstein/Repulsive-score-distillation-RSD-/README.md

 We recommend to create a new environment to avoid issues with versions.

 ## Datasets.

-We ran experiments using FFHQ.
+We ran experiments using FFHQ, and also ImageNet 512.
 For simplicity, you can download the .zip file in this link https://drive.google.com/drive/u/1/folders/1fnjqWu8gaPZfS0niVmtBoNuncM_O302-.

 ## Checkpoints.